The Caesar Salad was created in the 1920s by Caesar Cardini, an Italian immigrant, and restauranteur.

 Sea salt and freshly ground black pepper

-Coarsely grated Parmigiano-Reggiano cheese, for garnish
+Thin slices Parmigiano-Reggiano cheese, for garnish (optional)

 Lemon wedges, for serving (optional)